Free Speech, Public Assembly, and Distributing/Petitioning Guidelines and Procedures

 Participants exercising their rights of free speech, petition, and peaceable assembly must follow these Procedures:

-1. Registration
+1. REGISTRATION

-3. Priority
+3. PRIORITY

 The College will assign use of a designated area to faculty, staff, students, and College-affiliated groups first; then, to Non-College affiliated groups or individuals.
-The College reserves the right however to deny use of an area if necessary for public safety or health reasons.
+The College reserves the right, however, to deny use of an area if necessary for public safety or health reasons.

-4. Non-Interference
+4. NON-INTERFERENCE

-Assembly and petitioning activities may not interfere with or inconvenience College operations or programs, and must be consistent with the College's educational purposes.
+Assembly and petitioning activities may not interfere with, impair, or inconvenience College operations or programs, and must be consistent with the College's educational purposes and mission.
 Participants in assembly and petitioning activities must comply with the College’s Student Code of Conduct and/or policies governing staff and faculty, and may not obstruct, disrupt, interrupt, or attempt to physically force the cancellation of any event or activity sponsored by the College or by users authorized to use the College facilities.
 Further, participants may not engage in harassing, discriminatory, physically abusive, threatening, or intimidating conduct toward any person.
 Participants shall comply with the directives of any College official acting in the performance of his or her duty.
 The purpose of this guideline is not to restrict or prevent freedom of speech, petition, or assembly; rather, it is to ensure the uninterrupted processes of teaching, learning, and College operations, to prevent the obstruction of free movement, and to promote the general welfare of the entire campus community.

 The right to dissent is the complement of the right to speak, but these rights need not occupy the same forum at the same time.
 A speaker is entitled to communicate his or her message to the audience during their allotted time, and the audience is entitled to hear the message and see the speaker during that time.
 A dissenter must not substantially interfere with the speaker's ability to communicate or the audience's ability to hear and see the speaker.
 Likewise, the audience must respect the right to dissent.